$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Topological Fukaya categories

 \subsection{The topological Fukaya categories}

-Now we will choose (and fix) an initial pair of closed/open arc system $(\TT^*,\TT)$ such that $\TT^*$ is induced from some quadratic differentials (cf. \cite{HKK} or \S~\ref{sec:Quad_inf}).
-The graded quiver $Q^{(0)}_\TT$ with relation $R^{(0)}_\TT$ associated to an open arc system $\TT$ is defined as follows: \begin{itemize} \item Its vertices are open arcs in $\TT$. \item Its arrows are the (anticlockwise) angle between arcs of $\TT$ in the polygons of $\SS$ cutting out by $\TT$.
-The grading of the arrows are the degree of the intersections between (graded closed) arcs. \item The quadratic relations are composable arrows (e.e. angles) whose corresponding angles do not share the marked point. \end{itemize} Let $\ha^0_\TT=\k Q^{(0)}_\TT/R^{(0)}_\TT$.
-Next, we produce a dga from $\ha^0_\TT$, replacing the relation with differential.
+The \emph{graded quiver with relation} $(Q^{(0)}_\TT, R^{(0)}_\TT)$ associated to an open arc system $\TT$ is defined as follows: \begin{itemize} \item its vertices $\{i\}$ of $Q^{(0)}_\TT$ correspond to the open arcs $\{\wg_i\}=\TT$; \item its arrows correspond to the (anticlockwise) angle between arcs of $\TT$ in the polygons of $\surf$ cutting out by $\TT$ and the grading of the arrows is given by the intersection index at the intersection (vertex of the angle); \item the quadratic relations are non-composable arrows=angles. \end{itemize} Let $\k$ be an algebraic closed field and $\ha^0_\TT=\k Q^{(0)}_\TT/R^{(0)}_\TT$.
+Next, we produce a differential graded algebra (we will write dga for short) from $\ha^0_\TT$, replacing the relation with differential.

-\begin{construction}\cite[Cons.~2.2]{O} Consider the basic finite dimensional $\k$-algebra $\ha^0_\TT$.
-Let $Q^{(1)}_\TT$ be the (graded) quiver obtained from $Q^{(0)}_\TT$ by adding the arrows corresponding to the (minimal set of) relations of $R_\TT$, whose degrees are the degrees of the corresponding relations minus one, and a differential (of degree $1$), such that There $\coho{0}(\ha^0_\TT)$ is a quotient of $\coho{0}(\k Q^{(1)}_\TT)$.
+\begin{construction}\cite[Cons.~2.2]{Op} Consider the basic finite dimensional $\k$-algebra $\ha^0_\TT$.
+Let $Q^{(1)}_\TT$ be the (graded) quiver obtained from $Q^{(0)}_\TT$ by adding the arrows corresponding to the (minimal set of) relations of $R^{(0)}_\TT$, whose degrees are the degrees of the corresponding relations minus one, and a differential (of degree $1$), such that $\coho{0}(\ha^0_\TT)$ is a quotient of $\coho{0}(\k Q^{(1)}_\TT)$.
 Now pick a generating set $R^{(1)}_\TT$ for

-so that $\k Q^{(1)}_\TT/R^{(1)}_\TT$ is quasi-isomorphic to $\ha^{(0)}_\TT$.
-Iterating this process till we obtain a graded quiver $Q_\TT$ (without relation) and a differential $\diff$ such that $\ha_\TT\colon=\k Q_\TT$ is quasi-isomorphic to $\ha^0_\TT$. \end{construction} \begin{remark} By simple-projective duality, $Q_\TT$ can be identified with the Ext-quiver (\cite[Def~6.2]{KQ}) of $\mod\ha^0_\TT$, after changing degree by $1-?$, i.e. each (graded) arrow $a$ in $Q_\TT$ corresponds to a morphism (with grading $1-\deg a$) between the corresponding simple $\k Q_\TT$ modules.
-In our case, the simple $\k Q_\TT$ modules one-one correspond to the closed arcs in $\TT^*$ and the (graded) arrows in the Ext-quiver correspond to all intersections (with degrees) between (graded) closed arcs in $\TT^*$.
-For instance, in the right picture of Figure~\ref{fig:QR}, the red arrows are all the arrows of the quiver $Q_\TT$ while only the ones between $\eta_i$ and $\eta_{i+1}$ are in $Q^{(0)}_\TT$ (for $1\le i\le 5$).
-Further discussion of this duality will appear in \cite{IQZ}. \end{remark}